WILDBROOK SUPPORTS INDEPENDENTS CAMPAIGN – JULIA MITCHELL

 Q. How do you see the city changing over the coming years?

-Thanks to Michael Taylor for this brilliant insight and wonderful support to the independents business community, and for his passion for all things Northern.
+Thanks to Julia Mitchell for this insight and support to the independents business community.